If you have a specific question that isn't listed below, please send it through to email@example.com and we will endeavour to get you an answer ASAP!

 • Study up on free sites like Consumer Affairs Victoria and – there’s heaps of information there that might help you.

-• Seek free legal help from or .
+• Seek free legal help from other organisations, such as or .
 It’s helpful to know that the amount of help you can receive from these providers will depend on the nature of your case and whether you’re eligible for their service.

 • If you have the money, you could hire a lawyer to assist you with your tenancy dispute.